Aleksei Glagolev: Memory of Alexej Glagolev

-On September 12, 1991, Yad Vashem recognized Aleksej and Tatyana Glagolev, and their daughter, Magdalina (Mariya) Palyan, as Righteous Among the Nations.

-On October 8, 2000, Yad Vashem recognized Nikolay Glagolev as Righteous Among the Nations.
+On 12 September 1991, Yad Vashem recognized Aleksej and Tatyana Glagolev, and their daughter, Magdalina (Mariya) Palyan, as Righteous Among the Nations On 8 October 2000, Yad Vashem recognized Nikolay Glagolev as Righteous Among the Nations.
 Nikolay who served as a messenger between his parents and the people being saved.

 On 30 January 2002, to commemorate the 100th anniversary of Alexej Glagolev's birth, a memorial plaque to Alexander Glagolev and Alexej Glagolev was erected on the wall of The National University of Kyiv-Mohyla Academy (Volshskaja Street 8/5, korpus 4).